 Big kitchen camp table

 I spent years griping about the little blue roll-up tables before I finally just shut up and ordered a big sturdy river kitchen table.
 Although we still bring along a few of the roll-up tables on any trip (they certainly have their place at a lunch stop), I don’t like having to screw the legs in (so much wasted time!), the porousness of the plastic, and their general lack of stability.
+But photos from any of our river trips attest that the blue roll-up tables are always in service.

 But the Down River Standard Table excels where the roll-up table fails: It takes two seconds to fold out the legs and set it upright.
 It’s heavy and sturdy: By shoring it up even more with big rocks inside the legs, it will withstand remarkably heavy wind.
 It’s easy to clean and doesn’t hold stains.
 It’s available in a counter-height option, which gives the cooks’ backs a big break.

-The downside to the Big Table is that it’s big and heavy.
+The downside to the big table is that it’s big and heavy.
 But again, that’s why we travel in rafts.
 We’ve found that packing the table in front of the dry box makes a nice extended seat for passengers or a level platform for stacking other gear.
 A big table—especially for a multi-day trip with a big party—is absolutely worth the money and space it commands.

 For a lighter-weight, slim-packing option, check out the GCI Outdoor Slim-Fold Table, which has plenty of support along the 54-inch length of the table and has a heat-resistant, aluminum top.
 It folds up into a neat little package that’s about 2 feet square and only 3.5 inches thick, making it an efficient secondary table or the primary table for a minimalist trip.